mwhittaker/mwhittaker.github.io/_posts/2015-01-20-logical-clocks.md

 title: Lamport's Logical Clocks
 ---

-Humans use physical time to order events.
+People use physical time to order events.
 For example, we say that an event at 8:15 AM occurs before an event at 8:16 AM.
 In distributed systems, physical clocks are not always precise, so we can't rely on physical time to order events.
 Instead, we can use *logical clocks* to create a partial or total